 “That’s the reason God has founded Cao Dai, in order to bring harmony to different religions.
 And the principle of Cao Dai is that religions are not different and if we take enough time to study deeply –deeply enough in each religion, we would see that they have one same principle, if not identical principle.“

-We arrived at the Cao Dai Temple just in time for the noon prayer.
-They ushered us in and allowed us to quietly observe from the balcony overlooking the worship area.
+We arrive at the Cao Dai Temple just in time for the noon prayer.
+They usher us in and allow us to quietly observe from the balcony overlooking the worship area.

 Interesting, slightly bizarre, and far away from my Midwest Lutheran roots!

-We stayed at the Cao Dai Temple for a while, and I wondered who and what they were praying to.
+We linger at the Cao Dai Temple for a while, and I begin to wonder who and what they’re praying to.
 The religion is quite interesting but also a very confusing and a bit of a melting-pot.
-So, we listened to the chants and observed the peaceful prayers.
-After taking a deep breath, it was time to balance the zen of the Cao Dai Temple by visiting the Cu Chi Tunnels – the next stop on this Saigon day trip.
+So, we listen to the chants and observe the peaceful prayers.
+After taking a deep breath, it’s time to balance the zen of the Cao Dai Temple by visiting the Cu Chi Tunnels – the next stop on this Saigon day trip.

 Cu Chi Tunnels